-New Plymouth and North Taranaki constituencies Stratford constituency South Taranaki constituency Constructions which the eligible investment was made, rates relief ceases from the date of the sale.
-Forms of Rates Relief Council may remit or postpone (or a combination of these) part or all of the general rates otherwise payable on the subject property for the period of the development and up to three rating years thereafter.
-Council may impose conditions on the remission or postponement of rates and may cancel any remission or postponement in the event of non compliance by the applicant with those conditions.
+Council may remit or postpone (or a combination of these) part or all of the general rates otherwise payable on the subject property for the period of the development and up to three rating years thereafter.

+Council may impose conditions on the remission or postponement of rates and may cancel any remission or postponement in the event of non-compliance by the applicant with those conditions.
 In those circumstances, Council may require payment of full rates in respect of any year in which rates have been remitted.

-Factors to be Considered Council will have regard to the following matters when considering applications for rates relief: • Whether and to what extent, the development will, when completed, be to the economic advantage of the Stratford District including the creation of significant employment opportunities.
-The creation of jobs will be a strong factor in favour of granting rates relief, but the retention of existing jobs and the potential for job creation will also be positive factors. • Whether and to what extent the granting of relief will be of material benefit to the development. • Whether the investment limit and economic benefits criteria are met jointly in the case of a Lessor/Lessee arrangement. • Whether and to what extent the development can be served by the existing basic Council services infrastructure. • The level of financial contributions and development levies collected under provisions of the District Plan. • Such other matters as Council may, from time to time, consider Remissions for biodiversity (indigenous vegetation, significant habitats of indigenous fauna and wetlands) No provision for the remission of rates. relevant.
+Factors to be Considered

+Council will have regard to the following matters when considering applications for rates relief:

+- Whether and to what extent, the development will, when completed, be to the economic advantage of the Stratford District including the creation of significant employment opportunities.
+The creation of jobs will be a strong factor in favour of granting rates relief, but the retention of existing jobs and the potential for job creation will also be positive factors. - Whether and to what extent the granting of relief will be of material benefit to the development. - Whether the investment limit and economic benefits criteria are met jointly in the case of a Lessor/Lessee arrangement. - · Whether and to what extent the development can be served by the existing basic Council services infrastructure. - The level of financial contributions and development levies collected under provisions of the District Plan. - Such other matters as Council may, from time to time, consider relevant.

+Remissions for biodiversity (indigenous vegetation, significant habitats of indigenous fauna and wetlands).
+Stratford Constituency only.

 The Stratford District Council will provide rates remission of up to 100% of the rates on land with biodiversity vegetation (indigenous vegetation, significant habitats of indigenous fauna and wetlands) on it to all ratepayers who meet the objectives, conditions and criteria of this policy.
-No provision for the remission of rates.